alashkov83/hydrocluster/README.md

 strong dependence of clustering results on the parameters - eps and min\_samples.
-Hydrocluster implemented the selection of these parameters by simply iterating over their values at user-defined boundaries, followed by sorting the results according to the criterion of maximizing the value of the corresponding estimated coefficient.
+Hydrocluster implemented the selection of these parameters by simply iterating over their values at user-defined boundaries, followed by sorting the results according to the criterion of maximizing (minimizing) the value of the corresponding estimated coefficient.

 Requirements
 ------------